oracle-quickstart/oci-airflow/README.md

 * AirflowDBPassword - Password for the Metadata Database (not useed in mysql-local)

 ## Logging
 Deployment activities are logged to `/var/log/OCI-airflow-initialize.log`

 This should provide some detail on installation process.
-Note that the Airflow UI is not immediately available after Terraform deployment, as the binaries are compiled as part of deployment.
-Watching the log file will tell you when the deployment is complete and the Airflow UI is available.
+Note that the Airflow UI is not immediately available, as the binaries are compiled as part of deployment.
+Watching the log file will tell you when the deployment is complete and the Airflow UI is available:

+`sudo tail -f /var/log/OCI-airflow-initialize.log`

 ## SystemD
 There are daemon scripts setup as part of deployment.
 Airflow can be controlled using systemd commands:

 	systemctl (start|stop|status|restart) airflow-webserver